So you’re the proud owner of an RV. Congratulations! Way to go!

 It is remarkably quiet and very lightweight.
 You won’t have any problems carrying it around.

 Fuel efficiency is one of its strongest points.
 In can run for around 6 hours on a full tank at 50% load.
-This is a quite impressive result given its small size and weight.
+This is quite impressive result given its small size and weight.

 It does have a nice Eco-Mode which further helps in optimizing its fuel consumption.